jasmingacic/terraform-provider-nks/examples/solutions/README.md

-# AKS Cluster example
+# AKS Cluster Example

-This example will show you how to create a cluster on AKS with Netapp Kubernetes Services.
+This example will show you how to create a cluster on AKS with NetApp Kubernetes Service.

 This example does the following:

-- Finds organization
+- Finds an organization
-- Finds AKS keyset
+- Finds an AKS keyset
-- Finds SSH keyset
+- Finds an SSH keyset
 - Creates a cluster

 ## Run the example